 MANY PROS.
 BE PREPARED.

 It has a very good buildable coverage, medium to full coverage without feeling heavy.
-It has more coverage that a regular BB cream, so I would describe it as a foundation, but marketing first.
+It has more coverage that a regular BB cream, so I’d describe it as a foundation, but marketing first.

 It brightens, evens, soothes, covers discoloration and imperfections of the skin.

-It is a multitasking product.
-I use it to add coverage to more fluid foundations if it’s needed and I use it as an adjuster, for shades, especially the lightest one is perfect for that and for undertones.
-You will see the shades description with the undertone.
+It’s a multitasking product.
+I use it to add coverage to more fluid foundations if needed, and I use it as an adjuster for shades -especially the lightest one is perfect for that- and for undertones.
+You’ll see the shades description with the undertones.

 For my combination, highly sensitive skin, it didn’t cause irritations or breakouts.